Society of the Priests of Saint Sulpice: In the United States

 A decade later, Dubourg was instrumental in the transfer from New York City of the widow and recent convert Elizabeth Seton, who had been unsuccessful in her efforts to run a school, in part to care for her family.
 With his encouragement, she and other women drawn to the vision of caring for the poor in a religious way of life came to found the first American congregation of Sisters in 1809.
 The Sulpicians served as their religious superiors until 1850, when the original community located there chose to merge with another religious institute of Sisters.
 In 1829, Sulpician Fr.
 James Joubert worked with Mary Lange, a Haitian immigrant, to establish the first community of black sisters in the United States, the Oblate Sisters of Providence.

 The Society helped to found and staff for a time St. John's Seminary, part of the Archdiocese of Boston (1884–1911).
 In that same period, for a brief time they also staffed St. Joseph Seminary, serving the Archdiocese of New York (1896–1906).
 The Sulpicians who staffed that institution chose to leave the Society and become part of the archdiocese.
 Among their number was Francis Gigot.

 In 1898, at the invitation of the Archbishop of San Francisco, Patrick William Riordan, the Sulpicians founded what was, until 2017, their primary institution on the West Coast, Saint Patrick Seminary, Menlo Park, California.
 From the 1920s until about 1971, the Society operated St. Edward Seminary in Kenmore, Washington.
 The grounds now form Saint Edward State Park and Bastyr University.
 For a brief period in the 1990s, the Sulpicians were also involved in teaching at St. John's Seminary in Camarillo, the college seminary for the Archdiocese of Los Angeles.

 In 1917, the construction of the Sulpician Seminary began in Washington, D.C., next to The Catholic University of America.
 The seminary, which became an independent institution in 1924, changed its name to Theological College in 1940.
 It has graduated over 1,500 priests, including 45 bishops and four cardinals.

 American Sulpicians gained a reputation for forward-thinking at certain points of their history, to the suspicion and dissatisfaction of more conservative members of the hierarchy.
 They were on the cutting edge of Vatican II thinking and thus gained both friends and enemies.
 A constant in the Sulpician seminaries has been an emphasis on personal spiritual direction and on collegial governance.

 In 1989, U.S. Sulpicians began a collaborative approach to priestly formation with the bishops of Zambia.
 As of 2014 the American Province has several seminary placements in Zambia and a number of new Zambian Sulpicians and Candidates.

 The American Province has also distinguished itself by producing several outstanding scholars and authors in the field of theology and scriptural studies.
-Among the most well-known is Scripture scholar Raymond E. Brown, S.S., whose fame goes well beyond Catholic circles.
+Among the most well-known was Scripture scholar Raymond E. Brown, S.S..